mayurshivakumar/mockExample/README.md

 This is a sample  code for  dependency injection and mocking.

 1. Doing depedency injection
-2. Mocking the DB call
+2. Mocking the DB call for unit testing
-3. Ignorning error handling
-4. Ignorning loging
-5. Generated mock files using mockery.
+3. Generated mock files using mockery.
 I also have test that do not use it.
+4. Minimal loging.

 Installation